Tucker Tensor Train Taylor Series: Numerical experiments

 For an approximation $\widetilde{q} \approx q$, the normalized error is defined as:

-In \figref{fig:taylor_samples_pointwise_poisson}, we plot kernel density estimates (KDEs) of normalized error in the approximation of $q$ by Taylor series.
-The kernel density estimates are computed from $500$ test samples using the $\texttt{stats.gaussian\_kde}()$ function in Scipy \cite{2020SciPy-NMeth}, with the default options.
-As the Taylor series order increases, the error distribution simultaneously decreases and spreads out on a log scale.
-The distributions for smaller $\sigma$ decrease faster as a function of the Taylor series order than those of larger $\sigma$, which makes sense since smaller $\sigma$ yield samples that are closer to Taylor series expansion point.
+\figref{fig:hist_poisson_taylor_tucker} (left) shows KDEs of the normalized error in approximating $q$ by Taylor series, computed from $500$ test samples with the default \texttt{stats.gaussian\_kde}() function in SciPy \citep{2020SciPy-NMeth}.
+As the order increases, the error distribution shifts down and spreads out on the log scale.
+Smaller $\sigma$ decreases faster with order than larger $\sigma$, since smaller $\sigma$ yields samples closer to the expansion point.

-\paragraph{Dimension reduction} In \figref{fig:tucker_hist_poisson}, we plot KDEs of relative forward errors in the approximation of $q$ by dimension reduced Taylor series, using our dimension reduction method of \secref{sec:initial_dimension_reduction}.
-We compare the true Taylor error to the error achieved with our dimension reduction using tolerance parameter $\epsilon \in \{0.25, 0.05, 0.01\}$, which correspond to reduced input dimensions of $N=30$, $N=81$, and $N=209$, respectively.
-As the Taylor series order increases, the dimension reduced error curves initially decrease in lockstep with the true Taylor error curve, then stagnate at a fixed error level and remain constant for all higher orders.
-The error curves corresponding $\epsilon=0.25$, $0.05$, and $0.01$ stagnate at an error levels which permit the dimension reduced Taylor series approximations to match the true Taylor series up to orders roughly $2$, $3$, and $5$, respectively.
-These results illustrate how the initial dimension reduction limits the achievable error by the Taylor series approximation: effective approximation with higher Taylor series orders requires larger reduced dimensions.
+\paragraph{Dimension reduction} \figref{fig:hist_poisson_taylor_tucker} (right) shows KDEs of the relative forward error when $q$ is approximated by the dimension-reduced Taylor series of \secref{sec:initial_dimension_reduction}, for tolerances $\epsilon= 0.25$, $0.05$, and $0.01$ (reduced input dimensions $N=31$, $82$, and $209$).
+Each reduced curve tracks the exact Taylor error as the order increases, then stagnates at a fixed level for all higher orders---levels that match the true series up to orders roughly $2$, $3$, and $5$, respectively.
+Dimension reduction thus caps the achievable error: higher orders require larger reduced dimensions.

-\paragraph{T4S approximation} \figref{fig:random_tensor_3} plots relative forward error versus manifold dimension for fitting the derivative tensors with the MC-SGD(1) method.
-Plots are shown for $n_s=100$, $400$, $1600$, and $6400$.
-The reduced bases used correspond to reduced basis parameter $\epsilon=0.01$, for which the reduced input dimension is 209.
-The rank continuation terminates when the manifold dimension exceeds 50\% of the amount of training data (twice as many ``equations'' as ``unknowns''), or when the ranks exceed 125, whichever comes first.
-As the derivative order, $k$, increases, the final errors achieved increase.
-As the number of training samples, $n_s$, increases, the final errors decrease.
-Higher order derivatives are more difficult to fit than low order derivative tensors, but they can still be fit accurately if sufficient training data is used.
+\paragraph{T4S approximation} \figref{fig:poisson_t3_convergence} plots relative forward error versus manifold dimension for fitting the derivative tensors with MC-SGD(1), at $n_s=100$, $400$, $1600$, and $6400$.
+The reduced bases use $\epsilon=0.01$ (reduced input dimension 209), and rank continuation stops when the manifold dimension exceeds $50\%$ of the training-data size (twice as many ``equations'' as ``unknowns'') or the ranks exceed 125, whichever comes first.
+Final error increases with derivative order $k$ and decreases with $n_s$: higher-order derivatives are harder to fit but remain accurate given sufficient training data.